Ollama Setup

 - Use smaller models (2B-4B parameters)

-- Enable GPU acceleration (Ollama auto-detects)
+- Ensure GPU acceleration works (Ollama auto-detects; check

 - Close other applications to free RAM